xperimentx/atlas/README.md

 # Atlas Php Toolkit

-Atlas is a development toolkit for small PHP projects.
+**Atlas is a development toolkit** for PHP projects

-[Atlas Sample](https://github.com/xperimentx/atlas-sample) is designed to give you freedom in the structure and implementation of your website.
+Atlas is designed to give you freedom in the structure and implementation of your website.

-This project just tries to show how you could use atlas in a realistic example
+Take a look at [Atlas Sample](https://github.com/xperimentx/atlas-sample)  project to see a more realistic example than the documentation.

 [:blue_book: About atlas,](Atlas/doc/About.md)